MatthewRonaldJohnson/Employee-Tracker/README.md

 # Employee Tracker Database

-Homework 12: Create a CLI for interacting with a mysql database that stores employee information.
+CLI for interacting with a mysql database that stores employee information.

 ## [Walkthrough Video](https://youtu.be/oIn2NTmTHZ8)